eth-cscs/abcpy/doc/source/getting_started.rst

 The source code to this section can be found in `examples/backends/dummy/pmcabc_perturbation_kernels.py`

-Some words on performance: all operations on this graph structure are performed using recursion.
-This will, in general, slow down your code compared to previous versions of ABCpy, even if the prior information you give is the exact same as before.
+*Some words on performance:* all operations on the hierarchical structure of dependency between random variables are performed using recursion.
+This will, in general, slow down your code compared to versions of ABCpy < 0.4.0, even if the prior information you give is the exact same as before.
 However, this will not affect the time inference needs to complete for most use cases, where you define your own hierarchical model.
 This is due to the fact that simulation is usually a lot slower than traversing the graph.
 Even if you do not specify such a complicated model, your run time should still be acceptable, given that you do not implement large graphs.
 Due to the limitations of ABC regarding low dimensionality of your problem, this should, however, not be an issue.